razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 - React Native's **Animated API** works on the **same principle as React Native**; you define your **animations** **in JS** and they **execute** on the **Native** **platforms**.
 - The **downside** of this approach is that it still needs to **communicate with** the Native realm using **the bridge** which can lead to **dropped frames** in complex animations in cases where the **bridge is already choked up**.
 - **React native reanimated** (v2) aims to provide ways of **offloading animation** and event handling logic off of the JavaScript thread and onto the **UI thread**.
-- This is achieved by defining **Reanimated worklets** – a tiny chunks of JavaScript code that can be moved to a **separate JavaScript VM** and executed synchronously on the UI thread.This makes it possible to respond to touch events immediately and update the UI within the same frame when the event happens **without worrying about** the load that is put on the **main JavaScript thread**.
+- This is achieved by defining **Reanimated worklets** – chunks of JavaScript code that can be moved to a **separate JavaScript VM** and executed synchronously on the UI thread.
+This makes it possible to respond to touch events immediately and update the UI within the same frame when the event happens **without worrying about** the load that is put on the **main JavaScript thread**.
 - In the above example, we are using `useAnimatedStyle` to create a worklet that will be executed on the UI thread and has a **shared value** `translateXOffset` that is shared by JS as well as native realms.
 - React Native reanimated is able to achieve this using React Native's `TurboModules` which restricts us to using React Native `v0.62+` that supports `TurboModules`.